Animal Keepers Act

-For information on the sale of cattle and horses under the Animal Keepers Act please contact the Animal Health and Assurance Branch of Alberta Agriculture and Forestry.
+For information on the sale of cattle and horses under the Animal Keepers Act please contact the Animal Health and Assurance Branch of Alberta Agriculture and Irrigation.

 All cattle and horses transported for sale under the Animal Keepers Act must be accompanied with an Alberta Livestock Manifest.
 See the document entitled "Transportation and Inspection of Cattle and Horses under the Animal Keepers Act" in the Forms section.

-Role of Alberta Agriculture and Forestry (AAF) under the Animal Keepers Act
+Role of Alberta Agriculture and Irrigation (AGI) under the Animal Keepers Act

-The Animal Health Assurance Branch, Inspection and Investigation Section of Alberta Agriculture and Forestry is responsible for the administration of the Animal Keepers Act.
-Any questions animal keepers may have with respect to the requirements of the Act or how to sell animals under the Act are to be directed to the Red Deer Office at (403) 755-1404 or 1 (866) 252-6403.
+The Animal Health Assurance Branch, Inspection and Investigation Section of Alberta Agriculture, Forestry and Rural Economic Development is responsible for the administration of the Animal Keepers Act.
+Any questions animal keepers may have with respect to the requirements of the Act or how to sell animals under the Act are to be directed to call 1 (866) 252-6403.

 Notice of Sale